curtiscovington/famboard/README.md

 The app is optimized for tablets, but it scales down nicely in a regular desktop browser window.
 You can install it locally by clicking the “Install” option in supported browsers once the dev server is running.

+> Requires Node.js 20.19.0 or newer.
+With `nvm`, run `nvm install 20.19.0 && nvm use` before installing dependencies.

 ## Building for production

 ```